pablodecm/phd_thesis/src/105_chapter_5.md

 of BDT classifier output distribution for the SM HH production signal for the observed data.
 In the lower panel a comparison is shown between the best fit signal and best fit background subtracted from measured data.
-The band, centred at zero, shows the total uncertainty.](gfx/105_chapter_5/Figure_007.pdf){
+The dashed band in the lower panel, centred at zero, shows the total uncertainty.](gfx/105_chapter_5/Figure_007.pdf){
 #fig:Figure_007 width=75%}